-We love it when pop culture is adopting, using, and remixing art history, and especially when that mixture includes a TV show… If you’re BoJack Horseman fan and an art aficionado, you’re going to love this article.
-(You can also check out our article about The Young Pope).
+We love it when pop culture is adopting, using and remixing art history, especially when that mixture includes a T.V. show.
+If you’re a BoJack Horseman fan and an art aficionado, you’re going to love this article.
+(For related content you can check out our article about The Young Pope).

 1. Henri Rousseau

-Painter Henri Rousseau was ridiculed during much of his lifetime for painting in a naïve or primitive manner, but eventually, with the endorsement of Pablo Picasso, Henri Matisse, and other younger artists, was considered a self-taught genius.
+Painter Henri Rousseau was ridiculed during much of his lifetime for painting in a naïve or primitive manner.
+As he became more advanced in his craft, Pablo Picasso, Henri Matisse and other younger artists considered Rousseau a self-taught genius.
 His best-known work depicts imaginary jungle scenes inspired by his visits to the zoo.
-The plants and the sun are characteristic elements of most of his works.
+The presence of tall, luscious plants and a flat, disk-shaped sun are elements found in many of his works.

 2. David Hockney, Portrait of an Artist

-Hockney’s Portrait of an Artist, also known as Pool With Two Figures is a painting that shares many commonalities with BoJack’s own story.
-Hockney moved from Great Britain to California in the 1960s and later moved into a canyon house.
-He is internationally acclaimed for paintings of LA swimming pools.
-Also, when Hockney painted this masterpiece in 1972, he was after a long term relationship, depressed and often shut away in his own home.
-It’s the story of loneliness and detachment, a perfect illustration of BoJack’s ongoing turmoils.
+Hockney’s Portrait of an Artist, also known as Pool With Two Figures, is a painting that shares many commonalities with BoJack’s own story.
+Hockney moved from Great Britain to California in the 1960s and eventually lived in a house carved into a canyon .
+He is internationally acclaimed for his paintings of L.A. swimming pools.
+Hockney was said to have painted this composition while recovering from the break-up of a long-term relationship that oftentimes left him feeling depressed and isolating himself from the rest of the world.
+The painting illustrates a story of loneliness and detachment, a perfect artistic representation of BoJack’s ongoing turmoil.

 3. Henri Matisse, Dance

-Henri Matisse’s Dance depicts nude figures dancing freely together in a circle.
+Henri Matisse’s Dance depicts nude figures dancing freely in a circle.
 The story of the painting is quite extraordinary.
-An extremely wealthy Russian industrialist named Sergei Shchukin asked Matisse for three large scale canvases to decorate the spiral staircase of his mansion, the Trubetskoy Palace in Moscow.
-The final version of Dance has been described as forbidding, menacing, tribal, ritualistic, even demonic.
-Ideal for BoJack’s house, known for crazy parties.
+A very wealthy Russian industrialist named Sergei Shchukin asked Matisse for three large scale canvases to decorate the spiral staircase of his mansion, the Trubetskoy Palace, in Moscow.
+As a result, Matisse created Dance.
+The composition has been described as forbidding, menacing, tribal, ritualistic, even demonic.
+This playful, yet sexualized scene is the perfect work of art to decorate the space in which BoJack is known throw lavish parties.

 4. Andy Warhol

-The pop-art like paintings of horseshoes above BoJack’s bed clearly refers to Andy Warhol.
-Warhol loved repetitions and he often repeated one image and change its colors.keith It’s worth noting that Warhol himself loved and satirized celebrity culture, Hollywood, glamour, and all that jazz.
-And pop culture of course.
+The pop-art like paintings of horseshoes above BoJack’s bed clearly refer to the vibrant compositions of Andy Warhol.
+Warhol loved repetitions.
+He often repeated one image and changed its colors.
+It is worth noting that Warhol himself loved and satirized celebrity culture, Hollywood, glamour, and pop culture, of course.